-It's a philosophy, not a sport
+It's a philosophy,

 Team Hallahan brings decades of experience in government along with a wealth of knowledge in the field of transportation and infrastructure.